nicholasyangyang/AnyClaw/README.md

-# AnyClaw
+# AnyClaw 🦞 — Architecture

-By wrapping up claude code(claude -p) and standing on the shoulders of giants, you can use any model with [cc-switch](https://github.com/farion1231/cc-switch).
+> By wrapping up `claude -p` and standing on the shoulders of giants,

-# Claude CLI — Local API Wrapper

-> Wrap any LLM client around `claude -p`
+> you can use any model with [cc-switch](https://github.com/farion1231/cc-switch).

 ---